Skip to main content

 Input Help text

-You can add a help text below your input to add guidance information to the user ViewComfy helptext input You can add a modify helpText key of a parameter and if you want to add a new line you can add the \n
+You can add a help text below your input to add guidance information to the user ViewComfy helptext input You can add or modify helpText key of a parameter and if you want to add a new line you can add the \n

 {